 Also, Victoria Weber posed some interesting questions about plant taxonomy, which I had to think about how best to address.
 I’ve come to the conclusion that since I can’t think of a site that answers her questions compactly, I’ll answer them over time within BPotD entries.
 I can then collate the writings and publish it somehow as a separate article on the garden’s web site or journal.
 Does this approach work for you, Victoria?
 I know it’s not an immediate answer.

-Photography resource link: Mark Hobson’s article on Book Publishing (via Nature Photographers Online) seems an appropriate accompaniment to the above.
+Photography resource link: Mark Hobson’s article on Book Publishing (via Nature Photographers Online).